NoraSoft-Package/Monster-Starter--Express-React/README.md

 // delete this require server/src/routes/api.js file
 const testRouter = require("./routes/test");

-// then in server.js file add your link of your database to connect to the server const DB_LINK = "put_your_link";
 ```

 in client/ rename .env.example file to .env file, then write the api path here or the backend API url in .env file